 The ING Bank Market RWA under Internal Model Approach increased to EUR 5.4 billion in 2018 from EUR 3.6 billion in 2017 (+1,774 million), mainly driven by risk position changes.
 The components of the change are: 10D HVaR (EUR +745 million), 10D SVaR (EUR +1,467 million), while IRC decreased (EUR -438 million).
 The change in IRC is mainly due to a decrease in IRC default as a result of decreased debt positions in sovereigns and financials.

 Funding & liquidity risk

-Funding and liquidity risk is the risk that ING Group or one of its subsidiaries cannot meet its financial liabilities when they come due, at reasonable cost and in a timely manner.
-ING ensures that long term obligations are adequately met with a diversity of stable funding instruments under both normal and stressed conditions.
-For more information, please refer to the Risk management paragraph of the ING Group Annual Report.
+Funding and liquidity risk is the risk that ING Bank or one of its subsidiaries cannot meet its financial liabilities when they come due, at reasonable cost and in a timely manner.